Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 Cartridge is only one variable.

-If you're considering a 22 Creedmoor or 6mm Creedmoor build tailored for Midwest predator hunting, reach out.
+If you're considering a 22 Creedmoor or 6mm Creedmoor build tailored for Midwest predator hunting, the difference between "good" and "legendary" isn't the cartridge.

 It's how the rifle is built.